 The area code 416, introduced in 1947, became one of Toronto’s popular nicknames.
 Straightforward and accepted by all.

 Another nickname derived from a pre-assigned airport area code.
 All major Canadian airports start with the letter Y followed by two others that identify the city.
-It’s unclear how the YZ come to represent Toronto.
+It’s unclear how the YZ came to represent Toronto.
 The most common answer is that the code YZ was first assigned to a train station in what was known as Malton.
-Today, Malton is part of the city of Mississauga, where the airport is actually located.
+Today, Malton is part of the city of Mississauga, where the airport is located.
 To differentiate it as an airport the Y was added, as was the practice with other Canadian airports.

 Love it or hate it, the Six/6/6ix is the newest kid on the block of nicknames.
-Toronto’s rapper Drake first used it in his album Views from the 6, and it’s become a popular if not contentious name for Toronto.
+Toronto’s rapper Drake first used it in his album Views from the 6, and it’s become a popular, if not contentious, name for Toronto.
 It’s a play on the original six cities that formed Toronto (North York, Scarborough, York, Etobicoke and East York) as well as Toronto’s area codes 416 and 647.

 While not officially adopted as a nickname, the reference to Condo City has been popping up among the locals like the condominiums themselves.
 With the massive number of high rises that have appeared in the city over the years, it’s easy to see how this moniker came to be.
 Condo towers and other buildings are a familiar landscape and one you’ll notice when you travel to Toronto.

 Travel to Toronto for the neighbourhoods.
 As with Toronto’s nicknames, Torontonians also can’t seem to agree on their neighbourhoods.
 As there are 140 neighbourhoods officially recognized by the City of Toronto, there are upwards of 240 official and unofficial ones within the city’s boundaries.
 It’s easy to see how easily those who travel to Toronto can become confused.
 Heck, even the locals get confused sometimes.